COVID-19 Business Resource Page

 3. Support your staff

 Through the Coronavirus Job Retention Scheme, the Government will pay salaries (at 80% of current pay up to £2,500 a month) for workers who are no longer working and would otherwise be made redundant.
+Click here to find out who is eligible and how to apply.

 4. Check guidance on tax